curv3d/curv/docs/language/Design_by_Contract.rst

 In mathematics, functions obey algebraic laws.
 For example, addition of two numbers is commutative (a+b==b+a), associative (a+(b+c) == (a+b)+c), and so on.
-Algebraic laws are an important tool for understanding the meaning of a program, and they are a way of expressing the contract of a function.
+Algebraic laws are an important tool for understanding and modifying programs, and they are a way of expressing the contract of a function.
 Curv functions obey the same algebraic laws as their mathematical counterparts, to the greatest extent possible.